coderefinery/git-branch-design/_episodes/04-avoiding-conflicts.md

   because it is then diluted with `feature-b`.
 - It is easy to make soup out of vegetables, it is difficult to separate a vegetable out of a soup.
 - Test combinations on integration branches.
-- Integration branches only integrate, we do not "work" (commit) on them.
+- Integration branches only receive merges, we do not "work" on them.
 - Same holds for testing combinations with the main line.
 - The main line should ideally be an integration branch.